ST-TOMAS-Workshop/stm32u5_workshop/lpbam/theory/theory.md

 # 3- System Architecture and DMA Overview
 LPBAM makes use of DMA instance, STM32U5 includes a new DMA IP called version3 or DMAv3 replacing all DMA that were in other STM32 series.
 It integrates all previous DMA features Trigger, DMAMUX MDMA etc.

 We have now a single DMA driver with two HW instances which are GPDMA and LPDMA.
 Both can be used in Linked list mode.

-GPDMA is on the CPU domain with 2 ports port 0 and port 1 LPDMA has a single port,
+GPDMA is on the CPU domain with 2 ports port 0 and port 1 LPDMA has a single port.

 ![theory1](./img/13.png)